-- where you are not satisfied with the judge’s order and believe the judge did not consider or properly examine certain evidence or correctly apply the law; or
+- when you believe the judge did not consider or properly examine certain evidence or correctly apply the law; or

-The deadline to file will be a certain period of time after the judge has issued the order that you would like to have reconsidered or after you are served with the order, often between 14 and 30 days.
+The deadline to file a Motion for Reconsideration will be a certain period of time after the judge has issued the order that you would like to have reconsidered or after you are served with the order, often between 14 and 30 days.
 You may want to speak with a lawyer in your state about the time line to file a motion.
 Usually filing a Motion for Reconsideration will suspend the deadline for filing a Notice of Appeal, and the “clock” won’t start until the trial court judge decides the motion.
 It is important to confirm with a lawyer in your state whether this is true in your state.

-The exact factors a judge will consider when deciding on whether to grant your motion for reconsideration will depend on your state’s laws.
+The exact factors a judge will consider when deciding whether to grant your Motion for Reconsideration will depend on your state’s laws.
 Generally, a judge will consider factors such as whether:

 - the final decision was made after an incorrect interpretation of the law or the law has changed since the judge made his/her final decision; and

-- denying the motion for consideration will result in an obvious injustice.
+- denying the Motion for Reconsideration will result in an obvious injustice.

 These are general examples of what a judge may consider and may not be the specific factors in your state.
 You will want to contact a lawyer to find out what state laws apply to your situation.